peader/PetesProjects/docs/_posts/2024-12-18-Hetzner-Homelab.md

 - Open a browser and go to the proxmox web interface at https://hetzner-host-ip:8006/
 - enter the user name "root" and the password you set in the previous step.
 - We're going to need a network bridge for our proxmox vms to be able to connect to each other and the outside world.
 **Note:** We using the subnet 192.168.200.0/24 for our network.
-This was an abitrary choice and is up to you to change.
+This was an arbitrary choice and is up to you to change.
 The main thing is that it doesn't overlap with the subnet behind your fritzbox.

 ``` bash
 vim /etc/network/interfaces